Key takeaways

 • These strategies are potentially helpful if your financial plan calls for generating income or you're seeking capital appreciation.

-Higher inflation (which peaked at more than 9% in June 2022 and remains at a higher-than-average 5% for the 12 months ending in March 20231) combined with elevated interest rates contributes to a challenging capital market environment for investors.
-If you’re considering adjustments to your financial plan, be sure to consider your financial objectives, time horizon and the level of risk tolerance you’re willing to assume.
-You won’t necessarily need to implement dramatic portfolio changes, but you may want to explore opportunities to better position your portfolio.
+Higher inflation (which peaked at more than 9% in June 2022 and remains at a higher-than-average 3.2% for the 12 months ending in July 20231) combined with elevated interest rates contributes to a challenging capital market environment for investors.
+If you’re considering adjustments to your financial plan, be sure to consider your goals, time horizon and the level of risk tolerance you’re willing to assume.
+You won’t necessarily need to make dramatic changes, but you may want to explore opportunities to better position your portfolio, update your estate plan and consider your approach to taxes.

 While dramatic changes are likely unnecessary, there may be opportunities to better position your financial plan to capitalize on evolving market dynamics.